SolidOS/solidos/README.md

 npm run add <name-of-repo>
 ```

-If there is package that is not mapped (part of the script already) you need to manually give the URL to the Git repo.
+If there is a package that is not mapped (part of the script already) you need to manually give the URL to the Git repo.

 ```
 npm run add <name-of-repo> <git-url-of-repo>